NeroReflex/embedded_quickstart/README.md

 __WARNING__: This method of updating skips every check and can install everything, therefore it is suitable __ONLY__ for a quick testing.
 Use mender_modules instead and configure mender appropriately for updating production devices.

+## Adding support for a device

+To add support for a new (family) of device(s) edit post_rootfs.sh and create a specific case catching your required disk layout.

+Search for 'Unsupported hardware.' in the source code.

 ## Additional Notes